 After reading all these potential strategies and good rules to improve your customer service, it may be slightly off-putting to think of the potential costs involved in implementing all of them to the best of your ability.

 If this is how you feel, you’ll be happy to learn that 84% of organisations working to improve their customer experience get an increase in revenue.

 The fact of the matter is, the more effort you put into your customer experience, the more sales, repeat sales, and positive word of mouth you will receive in return, which also has a cumulative effect.

 So get to work on your customer service strategy based on the tips we have here, and don’t forget to check back for more tips!

-If you would rather let the experts take care of it along with optimising your eCommerce business as a whole, why not become a partner?
+If you would rather let the experts take care of it along with optimising your eCommerce business as a whole, why not request a proposal?

 If you prefer to handle that stuff yourself, you can also order Amazon product rankings, meaning the profits from your products grows explosively while you are left to take care of the other things.